The UK’s leading resin flooring specialist

 - Do drivers of machinery know about routes and the layout?

-- Does staff know about routes and the layout?
+- Does the staff know about routes and the layout?

-- Apart form collisions, is there anything else that presents a health and safety risk?
-E.g skids and slips from oils, noise etc.
+- Apart from collisions, is there anything else that presents a health and safety risk?
+E.g. skids and slips from oils, noise, etc.

-At Impact Flooring, we have heaps of experience, so get in touch with us about your next project and we’d love to see how we could help.
+At Impact Flooring, we have heaps of experience, so get in touch with us about your next project. we’d love to see how we could help.